sschengyf/web-accessibility/README.md

 > When someone describes a `site` as "accessible," they mean that `any user` can use all its `features` and `content`, regardless of `how` the user accesses the web — even and especially users with physical or mental impairments.

 Enable users (human, robot, everyone) to access to the web resources (website, webapp, everything) in their approaches.

 ---

-### Why does it matter

-- For users, rights
-- For society, better usage of resources
-- For site owners, more users, better reputation
-- Not only for others, but also for us
-- And more

----